hs950559/coryrylan.com/_posts/2016-02-10-introduction-to-angular-ngclass-and-ngstyle.md

 </code>
 </pre>

-Now lets look at the primitives the new Angular 2 syntax gives us out of the box.
+Now lets look at the primitives the Angular syntax gives us out of the box.
 Using the `[property]` syntax we can easily access any element or component properties.

 <pre class="language-markup">